-of age, was usually chosen among the abbots of the four greatest monassteries (glin) of the Yellow sect in Lhasa or in the immediate vicinity: Muru, Kundeling, Tsomoling and Tsecholing.
+The Regent, the effective head of the State till the Dalai Lama comes of age, was usually chosen among the abbots of the four greatest monasteries (glin) of the Yellow sect in Lhasa or in the immediate vicinity: Muru, Kundeling, Tsomoling and Tsecholing.
 Those abbots were entitled to the Mongol style of Hutuktu.
 There were exceptions, as the Regent then ruling Tibet had been the abbot of Takta, not too old a convent a few miles west of Lhasa.
 Of course he was an incarnate too, namely the same being who, after each body's natural decay, descended on earth again and again in a new one.
-Like all incarnates he bore the name of his own monastery followed by Rinpoche, meaning the gem and being due to them only.
+Like all incarnates he bore the name of his own monastery followed by Rinpoche, meaning "the gem", and being due to them only.
 He lived near the Dalai Lama and above the Norbulinga's great chapel, full of glittering golden statues.